-The Association is exposed to a variety of financial risks including credit risks, liquidity risk and market risk.
+The Association is exposed to a variety of financial risks including credit risks, and liquidity risk.
 The Association's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Association's financial performance.